JoaoPauloLousada/uol/cm2005-oop/w10/reports/task_4.md

 # Temperature Prediction System Implementation Report

 ## Overview
 This report documents the implementation of a Temperature Prediction System that analyzes historical weather data to forecast future temperature trends.
-The system utilizes a simple linear regression approach based on yearly temperature changes to provide temperature predictions for specified future time periods.
+The system uses a simple method of calculating the average yearly temperature change and then predicting the temperature for a given number of years, without using any machine learning or other complex methods.
 It integrates seamlessly with the existing weather data processing framework, leveraging candlestick computation for historical data extraction and supporting country-specific analysis through the filter system.

 ## Architecture Overview